 Active individuals or people just trying to keep fit are often participating in sports or exercise and can understandably become very upset and frustrated when shoulder pain strikes them and reduces or even stops them from participating in these activities.
 If this is you then like so many others in your situation, you may have already made the mistake of trying to push through the pain…. just causing additional injury and resulting in further intense pain.

-Frustrated and feeling it’s unfair your injury occurred trying to participate in a healthy activity?
+Learn why this is the worst thing you can do – DOWNLOAD FREE REPORTFrustrated and feeling it’s unfair your injury occurred trying to participate in a healthy activity?

 Often people feel that it may seem unusual or unfair that shoulder pain should develop in a person that is otherwise healthy and active; however it is often this very active nature that makes this target group extremely susceptible to shoulder injuries.

 Did you know that identifying if your injury is acute or chronic could actually help expedite the recovery?